One-shot Capacity bounds on the Simultaneous Transmission of Classical and Quantum Information

 We deal with two important expressions in (\ref{Bob-et}) and (\ref{Eve-st}), the former is Bob's error in detecting the private message and the later is the security of Eve.
 Now it is time to unify two criteria into the so-called privacy error.
 To this end, let's consider (\ref{Bob-et}) and (\ref{Eve-st}) together with their imposed bounds on the cardinalities of $|\mathcal{L}|$ and $|\mathcal{K}|$.
 We employ triangle inequality for the trace distance to merge them into the privacy error as given in (\ref{p-Eve1}) (remember that in the assisted code, there is no difference between average and individual error probabilities).

 This immediately implies the privacy criterion given in (\ref{p-Eve}) in the sense that if this holds, the single criterion in (\ref{p-Eve}) also holds.

 We are now done with the assisted code.
-As we proceed to derandomized the code, it will be clear that the procedure employed to unify two error criteria is helpful.
-Before we proceed to derandomized the code, we would like to consider two extra error terms.
+As we proceed to derandomize the code, it will be clear that the procedure employed to unify two error criteria is helpful.
+Before we proceed to derandomize the code, we would like to consider two extra error terms.
 The error probability of the second decoder depends on the error probability of the first decoder in two directions, first, the second decoder is fed a state close to the actual received state and second, the second decoder applies a quantum instrument depending on the estimate of the transmitted message $m$.
 This can, without losing the generality, be written as follows:

 In the following we show how this fact contributes to the error probability.
-First one is the difference between the received state and the disturbed state being fed into the second decoder, we know from (\ref{diff1}) that:
+First one is the difference between the received state and the disturbed state being fed into the second decoder.
+Since the probability of error of the first decoder is at most $\epsilon$, we know from gentle measurement lemma that:

-and for the second term we will have the chain of inequalities given by (\ref{errr});
+and for the second term we have the chain of inequalities given by (\ref{errr});

 where the equality follows from the the observation in (\ref{fstd}), the first and second inequalities follow the convexity and monotonicity of trace distance, respectively.
 Adding these two terms to (\ref{p-Eve1}) will result in $P_{priv}\leq 2(\epsilon+\sqrt{\epsilon})+\sqrt{\epsilon'}$.